dangdiep13/HvN-Rookies-Training/README.md

-👋 Hi, I’m Dang Ngoc Diep, here's my answers for Nashtech QC Rookies Testing levels homework: 👀 , I also added PDF file for requirement reference in this repo.
-Here're the answers:
+👋 Hi, I’m Dang Ngoc Diep, this repo is to used to store my assignment for  here's my answers for Nashtech QC Rookies Testing levels homeworks

-4.B
-5.B
-6.C